The Little Arrows Cowl is a quick, chunky crochet cowl, and a free pattern!

 This cozy crochet cowl has a unique texture thanks to the “diagonal chevron” stitch pattern.
 This stitch pattern creates the lovely “mini arrow” effect, and although it might look a little bit tricky, it’s actually really easy once you get the hang of it.

 This free crochet pattern is written for 3 sizes – toddler, child and adult.
-And it’s a super quick make so perfect gifts!
+And it’s a super quick make so perfect for gifts!

 Crochet Cowl Sizing & Fit